The Best Splitting Axes in Canada

 Gransfors Bruk are certainly the nicest (and most expensive) axes on this list.
 They are hand forged and assembled in Sweden, and the fit and finish are unparalleled by any other axe maker on this list.

-I am a full believer in paying for heirloom quality tools like this – BUT, it’s important to understand what you are getting.
-These axes are great, but don’t expect just because they cost twice as much they will perform twice as well.
+I am a firm believer in paying for heirloom-quality tools like this, but it’s important to understand what you are getting.
+These axes are great, but don’t expect that just because they cost twice as much, they will perform twice as well.
+You are paying for craftsmanship, not performance.

 The design of Gransfors Bruk splitting axes is similar to the Fiskars (performing in much the same way), with a flaring design that has a thin, sharp bit that ramps outward.